Travel Rule

 As an AUSTRAC regulated entity, HardBlock is obliged to comply with all regulations.
 As of the 1st July 2026, HardBlock is required to implement the travel rule.

-We have chosen to cease supporting Bitcoin withdrawals to custodial wallets.
+We have chosen to cease supporting Bitcoin withdrawals to, or receiving Bitcoin from, custodial wallets, so that we do not have to share your personal information with these custodians.
 We understand that this makes our application less user friendly, but we believe this was the best option to keep our business operations aligned to our values, which are to help our customers save for the long term.
 The best way to do this is to save with the hardest money ever created, Bitcoin, in a wallet that you control.
 Not your keys, not your coins.

 Here are some examples of sending from your HardBlock account to another custodial wallet: